numpy/numpy/doc/source/dev/index.rst

 also NumPy is a pretty well-established project, so it's hard to make assumptions about an ideal "first-time-contributor".
 So, that's why we don't mark issues with the "good-first-issue" label.
-Instead, you'll find [issues labeled "Sprintable."](https://github.com/numpy/numpy/labels/sprintable).
+Instead, you'll find `issues labeled "Sprintable" <https://github.com/numpy/numpy/labels/sprintable>`__.
 These issues can either be:

 - **Easily fixed** when you have guidance from an experienced